Etsy Product Titles

 Trying to create a title that fits the bill for all of these purposes can be really daunting.
 There’s a fine line between pleasing the search engine and your buyers.
 When I first started my Etsy store in April of 2016 my titles were so short and just horrible.
 I had no clue what I was doing and didn’t get many sales.
 Updating my titles (as well as tags) has been one of the most helpful things I’ve done to get the sales I needed to quit my corporate job and focus on my handmade shop full time.

 Etsy allows up to 140 characters for your title.
-As I mentioned in my Etsy SEO post you want to a variety of keyword phrases in your title but you don’t want the title to be too long.
+As I mentioned in my Etsy SEO post you want to a variety of keyword phrases in your title.
 Etsy says that shorter titles convert into sales better because they are easier for the buyer to read and understand.
 But it’s still really valuable space because Etsy uses the title space along with the tags to determine which keywords you’ll appear for when a buyer searches on Etsy.

 Keeping those two things in mind I recommend creating a title that is between 75 and 120 characters long.
-This gives you plenty of room to get in keyword phrases but ensures the title isn’t too long that it’s tough for buyers to read.
+This gives you plenty of room to add in quite a few keyword phrases but ensures the title isn’t so long that it’s tough for buyers to read.

 Tip # 2: Use keyword phrases and separate them for readability